-Who do I call if I have a problem with water, wastewater (sewer), or stormwater service (not including utility account setup or billing information)?
+Who do I call if I have a problem with water, wastewater (sewer), or stormwater service?

 Who do I call if I have a Public Works emergency after business hours?

 If you have an emergency that requires Public Works' attention after our regular business hours, please contact our on-call cell number at 403-330-9384.